 For best texture, let the cake rest a couple of hours after adding the syrup so it soaks in evenly before slicing.

-2. Cream butter and sugar.
-Add egg yolks one at a time and beat until light.
+Mix Cake: Cream butter and sugar.
+Add egg yolks one at a time, beating until light.
+In a separate bowl, beat egg whites until stiff, then gently fold into the yolk mixture.

-4. Sift flour and baking powder (and cinnamon, if mixing with dry).
-Fold into batter, then stir in chopped walnuts.
+Combine: Sift the flour, baking powder, and cinnamon together.
+Fold into the batter, then stir in the chopped walnuts.

-5. Spread batter in pan, sprinkle coarse walnuts on top, and bake about 30 minutes (until done).
+Bake: Spread batter into the pan, sprinkle the coarse walnuts on top, and bake about 30 minutes until done.

-7. While cake is hot, pour the cool syrup over it.
-Let stand a couple hours, then cut into diamond shapes.
+Finish: While the cake is hot, pour the cool syrup over it.
+Let stand for a couple of hours, then cut into traditional diamond shapes.

 Karithopita Greek Walnut Cake FAQ